UPPMAX/R-python-julia-matlab-HPC/docs/R/load_runR.rst

 .. objectives::

-   - Show how to load Python
+   - Show how to load R
-   - Show how to run Python scripts and start the Python command line
+   - Show how to run R scripts and start R on the command line

 .. admonition:: Short cheat sheet
     :class: dropdown